ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ## How to think about wildcards

-Wildcards (together with `expand` and `glob_wildcards`) are perhaps the single most powerful feature in snakemake: they permit generic application of rules to an arbitrary number of files, based entirely on simple patterns.
+Wildcards (together with `expand` and `glob_wildcards`) are among the most powerful and useful features in snakemake: they permit generic application of rules to an arbitrary number of files, based entirely on simple patterns.